Fiona-T/knot-art/README.md

 For ease of reading, the user stories around similar actions have been grouped into loose categories:

 #### General, site purpose, navigation:
-- As a visiting user, I can easily find out what the purpose of the website is and learn more about the site owner and the products being sold
+- [#1](https://github.com/Fiona-T/knot-art/issues/1) As a visiting user, I can easily find out what the purpose of the website is and learn more about the site owner and the products being sold, so that I  can decide to stay and browse or not
-- As a site user, I can navigate the site so that I can find the page I want to go to
+- [#2](https://github.com/Fiona-T/knot-art/issues/2) As a site user, I can navigate the site so that I can find the page I want to go to
-- As a site user, I can find the Knot Art social media accounts, so that I can follow them on social media to keep up to date
+- [#3](https://github.com/Fiona-T/knot-art/issues/3) As a site user, I can find the Knot Art social media accounts, so that I can follow them on social media to keep up to date
-- As a site user, I can sign up to the newsletter, so that I can stay informed  and stay engaged with the shop
+- [#4](https://github.com/Fiona-T/knot-art/issues/4) As a site user, I can sign up to the newsletter, so that I can stay informed  and stay engaged with the shop
-- As a site user, I can see a 'Page not found' page with consistent branding to the rest of the site, when I try to access a page in error, so that I can find my way back to the website and know I have not left the website
+- [#5](https://github.com/Fiona-T/knot-art/issues/5) As a site user, I can see a 'Page not found' page with consistent branding to the rest of the site, when I try to access a page in error, so that I can find my way back to the website and know I have not left the website
-- As a site user, I can find the terms of use and privacy policy so that I can read these documents
+- [#6](https://github.com/Fiona-T/knot-art/issues/6) As a site user, I can find the terms of use and privacy policy so that I can read these documents and have trust in the site

 #### Shop - viewing products
-- As a site user, I can easily view all the products in the shop so that I can see all the available products immediately without having to sort or filter or take any action
+- [#7](https://github.com/Fiona-T/knot-art/issues/7) As a site user, I can easily view all the products in the shop so that I can see all the available products immediately without having to sort or filter or take any action
-- As a site user, I can view an individual item details so that I can see the full details including the description and decide whether to buy
+- [#8](https://github.com/Fiona-T/knot-art/issues/8) As a site user, I can view an individual item details so that I can see the full details including the description and decide whether to buy
-- As a site user, I can select a specific category of product so that I can view just the items in that category to make it easier to make a decision
+- [#9](https://github.com/Fiona-T/knot-art/issues/9) As a site user, I can select a specific category of product so that I can view just the items in that category to make it easier to make a decision
-- As a site user, I can sort the products in the shop so that I can find what I'm looking for more easily
+- [#10](https://github.com/Fiona-T/knot-art/issues/10) As a site user, I can sort the products in the shop so that I can find what I'm looking for more easily
-- As a site user, I can search for a product in the shop so that I can find a particular item quickly
+- [#11](https://github.com/Fiona-T/knot-art/issues/11) As a site user, I can search for a product in the shop so that I can find a particular item quickly

 #### Shop - adding to/updating the cart
-- As a site user, I can add an item to my cart so that I can buy it
+- [#12](https://github.com/Fiona-T/knot-art/issues/12) As a site user, I can add an item to my cart so that I can buy it
-- As a site user, I can select the quantity of an item before adding to my cart, so that I can add multiple items at once
+- [#13](https://github.com/Fiona-T/knot-art/issues/13) As a site user, I can select the quantity of an item before adding to my cart, so that I can add multiple of that item at once
-- As a site user I can see the total amount currently in my cart at all times, so that I can keep track of how much I'll be spending
+- [#14](https://github.com/Fiona-T/knot-art/issues/14) As a site user I can see the total amount currently in my cart at all times, so that I can keep track of how much I'll be spending
-- As a site user I can see the items in my cart at any time, so that I can check what I have already added to the cart
+- [#15](https://github.com/Fiona-T/knot-art/issues/15) As a site user I can see the items in my cart at any time, so that I can check what I have already added to the cart
-- As a site user I can adjust the quantity of a particular item in the cart so that I can buy more or less of the item directly from the cart
+- [#16](https://github.com/Fiona-T/knot-art/issues/16) As a site user I can adjust the quantity of a particular item in the cart so that I can buy more or less of the item directly from the cart
-- As a site user, I can remove an item from my cart so that I do not have to buy it if I've changed my mind
+- [#17](https://github.com/Fiona-T/knot-art/issues/17) As a site user, I can remove an item from my cart so that I do not have to buy it if I've changed my mind

 #### Shop - payment and check out
-- As a site user, I can continue to the checkout process once I've decided on my purchase so that I can buy the items
+- [#18](https://github.com/Fiona-T/knot-art/issues/18) As a site user, I can continue to the checkout process once I've decided on my purchase so that I can buy the items
-- As a site user, I can enter my delivery and payment details so that I can complete my purchase
+- [#19](https://github.com/Fiona-T/knot-art/issues/19) As a site user, I can enter my delivery and payment details so that I can complete my purchase
-- As a site user, I can see the order summary while making payment so that I can still edit the details before payment if I made a mistake
+- [#20](https://github.com/Fiona-T/knot-art/issues/20) As a site user, I can see the order summary while making payment so that I can still edit the details before payment if I made a mistake
-- As a registered user, I can save my delivery information when checking out so that it is saved to my profile for use with my next order
+- [#21](https://github.com/Fiona-T/knot-art/issues/21) As a registered user, I can save my delivery information when checking out so that it is saved to my profile for use with my next order
-- As a site user, I can see an order confirmation page so that I can know that the order went through okay
+- [#22](https://github.com/Fiona-T/knot-art/issues/22) As a site user, I can see an order confirmation page so that I know that the order went through okay
-- As a site user, I can recieve an email confirmation of my order so that I can have this confirmation for my records
+- [#23](https://github.com/Fiona-T/knot-art/issues/23) As a site user, I can recieve an email confirmation of my order so that I have this confirmation for my records

 #### Markets - viewing markets
-- As a site user, I can easily view all the upcoming markets so that I can know when I plan if I want to attend one of the markets
+- [#24](https://github.com/Fiona-T/knot-art/issues/24) As a site user, I can easily view all the upcoming markets so that I can plan if I want to attend one of the markets
-- As a site user, I can sort the markets list so that I can find what I'm looking for more easily
+- [#25](https://github.com/Fiona-T/knot-art/issues/25) As a site user, I can sort the markets list so that I can find what I'm looking for more easily
-- As a registered user, I can save a market that I want to go to, so that I don't forget about it
+- [#26](https://github.com/Fiona-T/knot-art/issues/26) As a registered user, I can save a market that I want to go to, so that I don't forget about it as it will be in my profile
-- As a registered user, I can see if I have saved a market already when viewing the markets list, so that I know if it's already saved in my profile or not
+- [#27](https://github.com/Fiona-T/knot-art/issues/27) As a registered user, I can see if I have saved a market already when viewing the markets list, so that I know if it's already saved in my profile or not
-- As a registered user, I can remove a previously saved market from my profile so that it is no longer in my profile if I don't want to go to it
+- [#28](https://github.com/Fiona-T/knot-art/issues/28) As a registered user, I can remove a previously saved market from my profile so that it is no longer in my profile if I don't want to go to it

 #### User account set up, sign in and out
-- As a site user, I can sign up for an account, so that I can enjoy the benefits of having an account e.g. saving delivery info
+- [#29](https://github.com/Fiona-T/knot-art/issues/29) As a site user, I can sign up for an account, so that I can enjoy the benefits of having an account e.g. saving delivery info
-- As a site user, I want to receive an email confirmation when I register, so that I know my account registration was successful and secure
+- [#30](https://github.com/Fiona-T/knot-art/issues/30) As a site user, I want to receive an email confirmation when I register, so that I know my account registration was successful and secure
-- As a registered user, I can sign into my account so that I can access my profile
+- [#31](https://github.com/Fiona-T/knot-art/issues/31) As a registered user, I can sign into my account so that I can access my profile
-- As a registered user, I can sign out of my account when finished, so that I know I am signed out securely
+- [#32](https://github.com/Fiona-T/knot-art/issues/32) As a registered user, I can sign out of my account when finished, so that I know I am signed out securely
-- As a registered user, I can easily see if I am signed into my account or not, so that I know straight away if I need to sign in
+- [#33](https://github.com/Fiona-T/knot-art/issues/33) As a registered user, I can easily see if I am signed into my account or not, so that I know straight away if I need to sign in

 #### User profile
-- As a registered user, I can update my default delivery information in my profile, so that I can have the updated details recorded
+- [#34](https://github.com/Fiona-T/knot-art/issues/34) As a registered user, I can update my default delivery information in my profile, so that the updated details are recorded for future orders
-- As a registered user, I can see my previous orders in my profile, so that I can see all the orders I made and can find details of a previous order
+- [#35](https://github.com/Fiona-T/knot-art/issues/35) As a registered user, I can see my previous orders in my profile, so that I can see all the orders I made and can find details of a previous order
-- As a registered user, I can see all the markets I saved and view their details so that I have access to this information
+- [#36](https://github.com/Fiona-T/knot-art/issues/36) As a registered user, I can see all the markets I saved and view their details so that I have access to this information
-- As a registered user, I can remove a previously saved market from my profile so that it is no longer in my profile if I don't want to go to it
+- [#37](https://github.com/Fiona-T/knot-art/issues/37) As a registered user, I can remove a previously saved market from my profile so that it is no longer in my profile if I don't want to go to it

 #### Admin for Shop page
-- As the website owner, I can view all the products in the shop, even if they are not active, so that I can see an overview of all products, and so that I can edit inactive products
+- [#38](https://github.com/Fiona-T/knot-art/issues/38) As the website owner, I can view all the products in the shop, even if they are not active, so that I can see an overview of all products, and so that I can edit inactive products
-- As the website owner, I can add a new product to the shop, so that I can sell the product to customers
+- [#39](https://github.com/Fiona-T/knot-art/issues/39) As the website owner, I can add a new product to the shop, so that I can sell the product to customers
-- As the website owner, I can add a edit the details of a product in the shop, so that I can change the price, description etc. and customers will see the updated information
+- [#40](https://github.com/Fiona-T/knot-art/issues/40) As the website owner, I can add a edit the details of a product in the shop, so that I can change the price, description etc. and customers will see the updated information
-- As the website owner, I can turn on or off the active flag on a product, so that I can add or remove it from appearing in the shop for customers when it is in/out of stock
+- [#41](https://github.com/Fiona-T/knot-art/issues/41) As the website owner, I can turn on or off the active flag on a product, so that I can add or remove it from appearing in the shop for customers when it is in/out of stock
-- As the website owner, I can delete a product, so that it will not appear in the shop if it was added in error
+- [#42](https://github.com/Fiona-T/knot-art/issues/42) As the website owner, I can delete a product, so that it will not appear in the shop if it was added in error
-- As the website owner, I can add a new category of product so that I can then add new products with this category to the shop
+- [#43](https://github.com/Fiona-T/knot-art/issues/43) As the website owner, I can add a new category of product so that I can then add new products with this category to the shop

 #### Admin for Markets page
-- As the website owner, I can see all markets on the markets page including past ones, so that I can see an overview of all markets and see older markets as well as upcoming ones
+- [#44](https://github.com/Fiona-T/knot-art/issues/44) As the website owner, I can see all markets on the markets page including past ones, so that I can see an overview of all markets and see older markets as well as upcoming ones
-- As the website owner, I can add a new market to the markets page, so that customers are informed of the market
+- [#45](https://github.com/Fiona-T/knot-art/issues/45) As the website owner, I can add a new market to the markets page, so that customers are informed of the market
-- As the website owner, I can add a edit the details of a market in the markets page, so that customers will see the updated information
+- [#46](https://github.com/Fiona-T/knot-art/issues/46) As the website owner, I can edit the details of a market in the markets page, so that customers will see the updated information
-- As the website owner, I can delete a market, so that it will not appear in the markets page if it was added in error
+- [#47](https://github.com/Fiona-T/knot-art/issues/47) As the website owner, I can delete a market, so that it will not appear in the markets page if it was added in error

 ### Design
 - #### Colour scheme